learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 - Somehow, all data can be mapped to **key:value** pairs
 - Keys and values themselves can be of ANY data type

 For our example, let's say a national association of zoos wants to determine the total number of species of animals in the country.
-After receiving responses from every zoo in the country, a data scientist in charge of receives a large file that has a different zoo located on each line with the species at that location.
+After receiving responses from every zoo in the country, a data scientist receives a large file that has a different zoo located on each line with the species at that location.

 Here are the first five zoos the data scientist reads over in the data document they receive: